Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/basics-and-workflow.md

 As you may have noticed,
-`opusenc` uses bitrate control instead of some kind of constant quality mode, like in `qaac`.
+`opusenc` uses bitrate control rather than some kind of constant quality mode[^2].
-This doesn't mean it works in constant bitrate mode, instead the given bitrate is matched with an internal constant quality target such that the output file will have an average bitrate similar to the given bitrate[^2].
-This makes choosing the proper target quality a little bit funky: you will have to set a different bitrate for stereo and multichannel files.
+Instead of an abstract number that corresponds to a quality target like with `x264`'s CRF mode and `qaac`'s TVBR mode, you give the encoder your preferred resulting bitrate and it chooses the constant quality target itself.
 The recommended bitrate is 160 kbps for 2.0 channels and 320 kbps for 5.1.